Create and Edit Releases

 Bulk update releases

 If you use a project hierarchy, you can use bulk update to propagate edits made to the parent project to all related child projects.
-Rally tracks all linked child projects and updates specified fields to keep the entire project hierarchy in synch.
+CA Agile Central tracks all linked child projects and updates specified fields to keep the entire project hierarchy in synch.

-- Select the Plan tab, then select Releases.
+- Select the Plan tab, then select Timeboxes.

 - Select the release you wish to edit.
-From Actions, select Edit Release.
+From the gear menu, select Edit.

-- On the Edit Release editor page, select one or both of the Bulk Actions checkboxes to publish your release to all linked child projects:
+- In the Edit Release window, select one or both of the Bulk Actions checkboxes to publish your iteration to all linked child projects:

 - Update matching releases in all child projects